Welcome to our a brand new section, dedicated to outsource studios! We hope this makes it easier for employers to find studios vs. sole proprietors

 - This section is only for content creators to advertise their availability for work.
 Job openings must be posted in the other forum sections: Full Time/Part Time, Freelance, Royalties, or Collab/Unpaid .

 - Show visual examples of your artwork, as images directly in your thread.
 Feel free to also include links to your portfolio sites, but your thread needs to contain at least one image of your work.
-This makes life easier for potential employers.
+This makes life easier for potential clients.

 - Do not spam.
 Post your ad once.
 If it falls off the page and you would like to bump it, that's fine as long as you have new work to show.
 DO NOT bump your thread if you aren't showing any *NEW* artwork.
 Provide something in your post besides "Just a bump" or "I'm available".
 Post a new piece of art in your reply.
 The point of this rule is to discourage empty "bump" posts, because without the rule the forum becomes a mess of one-upmanship threads.
-That makes it more of a hassle for employers to review artists, because there's so much junk to wade through.
+That makes it more of a hassle for clients to review, because there's so much junk to wade through.

 - This is not a place to critique/comment on other people's work, these sort of responses need to be kept in Showcase & Critique.
 If you have a comment for someone, use Send Message.